 Revenues from services are recognized over time.
-For the year 2017 revenues from equipment are recognized at a point of time, except for NIS 11 million, which were recognized in 2017 over time.
-Revenues from equipment for the year 2017 include revenues from operating leases according to IAS 17, in an amount of NIS 11 million.
+For the years 2017 and 2018 revenues from equipment are recognized at a point of time, except for NIS 11 million and NIS 16 million, respectively, which were recognized over time.
+Revenues from equipment for the years 2017 and 2018 include revenues from operating leases according to IAS 17, in an amount of NIS 11 million and NIS 16 million, respectively.

-Revenues from services for the year 2017 include revenues from operating leases according to IAS17 in an amount of NIS 10 million.
-See also note 7 with respect to payment terms of
+Revenues from services for the years 2017 and 2018 include revenues from operating leases according to IAS17 in an amount of NIS 10 million and NIS 37 million, respectively.
+See also note 7 with respect to payment terms of sales of equipment, trade receivables and allowance for expected credit losses.